Bahoz Erdal: Biography

+It has been claimed that Erdal was among a group of PKK leaders in command positions of the People's Defense Units, the armed wing of the Syrian Democratic Union Party during the Syrian Civil War.

 Alleged July 2016 assassination

 According to Turkey's official state news agency Anadolu Agency, and the Daily Sabah citing Anadolu Agency, he was killed in Syria on 8 July 2016.
 A person under the name of Halid el Hasekavi, spokesman of an anti-regime armed group named Tel Hamis Brigades, told an AA correspondent that Hüseyin was allegedly targeted near northern Syrian city of Qamishli.
 He claimed that Hüseyin's car was blown up at 8:30 p.m. on 8 July, being killed along with eight people including his guards.
-On 12 July, the Yeni Şafak quoted the Turkish MİT intelligence service as the source of this story.
-Sources close to PKK denied these claims.
+On 12 July, the government aligned daily newspaperYeni Şafak quoted the Turkish MİT intelligence service as the source of this story, whilst sources close to PKK and Kurdish freedom movement denied these claims, with a spokesperson for the HPG stating that “Our comrade commander Bahoz Erdal is continuing with his duty in Kurdistan.”

-The story was debunked when Erdal gave a radio interview on 13 July and later thoroughly deconstructed as fake by international media.